Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Topdalsfjord had arrived New York with a total crew of 51, 2 deserted, 5 were discharged, 2 were left in hospital (1 of whom died, as mentioned), while 6 had signed on (1 of whom deserted) = 48.

-Topdalsfjord left New York with Convoy HX 308 on Sept.
-13, bound for London with general cargo.
-At the end of Nov.-1944, we find her in the westbound North Atlantic Convoy ON 268x, which left Southend on Nov.
+With a general cargo for London, Topdalsfjord left New York again on Sept.
+13 with Convoy HX 308, for which Villanger served as the Vice Commodore's ship.
+Topdalsfjord later spent several weeks in Sunderland (again, see Page 5).
+In Nov.-1944, we find her, together with Brimanger (Commodore Vessel), Emma Bakke, Marit II, Montevideo and Strinda, in the westbound North Atlantic Convoy ON 268x, which left Southend on Nov.
 23 and arrived New York on Dec.
-10. Her destination is not given, but when going back to Page 5, we find that she arrived Philadelphia on Dec.
+10. Her destination is not given, but from the archive document, we learn that she arrived Philadelphia on Dec.
 11.

 On arrival New York on May 2-1945, the following were on board